slogan621/tscharts/consent/README.md

   * **Code:** 400 BAD REQUEST<br />
   * **Code:** 500 SERVER ERROR

-  `Creating a consent information that has the same registration id as one that already exists in the database returns a BadRequest error.`
+  `Attempting to create a consent resource that has the same registration id as one that already exists in the database returns a BadRequest error.`

-  `Creating a consent information that has clinic id or patient id that doesn't match with the registration returns a BadRequest error.`
+  `Attempting to create a consent resource that has clinic id or patient id that doesn't match with the registration returns a BadRequest error.`

-  `Creating a consent information with missing fields returns a BadRequest error.`
+  `Attempting to create a consent resource with missing fields returns a BadRequest error.`

-  `Creating a consent information with patient id, clinic id, or registration id that couldn't be found returns a BadRequest error.`
+  `Attempting to create a consent resource with patient id, clinic id, or registration id that couldn't be found returns a BadRequest error.`

 * **Example:**